Banuba/ve-sdk-react-native-cli-integration-sample/README.md

 ### Run on Android
 1. Make sure variable ```ANDROID_SDK_ROOT``` is set in your environment or configure [sdk.dir](android/local.properties#1).
 2. Run ```npm run android``` in terminal to launch the sample app on a device or launch the app in IDE i.e. Intellij, VC, etc.
-3. Follow [Android Integration Guide](mddocs/android_integration.md) to integrate Video Editor SDK into your React Native CLI project.
+3. Learn [Android quickstart](mddocs/android_integration.md) to quickly integrate Android Video Editor SDK into your React Native CLI project.

 ### Run on iOS
 :exclamation: **Important:** Please run ```sudo arch -x86_64 gem install ffi``` in terminal for Apple M-series chip based on ARM architecture.